shadowspawn/forest-arborist/notes.md

   * pin/lock/free/auto
   * relative/absolute (rarer!)
   * see gitslave and gitsubmodule and npm for examples of command support

-* assertNoArgs is unreliable and relying on internal detail
-* might be able to detect un-matched commands cleanly with .command('*')
+## Patterns

+Version Plan (even/odd, linked different than published)
+* bump version and do not tag after publish
+* bump version with tag just before publish

 Terminology Inspirations
 * git